• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 For more information please visit my disclosure page

 I hate grilling in the heat.
 So as much as I like a grilled chicken caesar, it isn't happening in the summer.
-This is when I like to bust out the trusty old slow cooker.
+This is when I like to bust out the trusty old slow cooker for chicken caesar wraps.

 While I'm typically not a fan of hot and cold foods mixed together.
-There is just something magical about the cool lettuce paired with the warmed chicken.
+There is just something magical about the cool lettuce paired with the warmed chicken and then the crunch of the croutons - oh my!
 Just try it and you'll see.

 Ingredients